 Loss and expense ratios are used to interpret the underwriting experience of property and casualty insurance companies.
-The following table presents the Company's consolidated loss, expense, and combined ratios determined in accordance with GAAP:
+The following table presents the Insurance Companies' loss, expense, and combined ratios determined in accordance with GAAP:

-Year Ended December 31,
+Year Ended D ecember 31,

-2022 2021
+2023 2022

-Loss ratio 85.1 % 73.8 %
+Loss ratio 82.3 % 85.1 %

-Expense ratio 23.6 % 24.5 %
+Expense ratio 23.1 % 23.6 %

-Combined ratio 108.7 % 98.3 %
+Combined ratio 105.4 % 108.7 %

 Loss ratio is calculated by dividing losses and loss adjustment expenses by net premiums earned.
-The Company's loss ratio was affected by unfavorable development of approximately \$47 million and favorable development of approximately \$26 million on prior accident years' loss and loss adjustment expense reserves for the years ended December 31, 2022 and 2021, respectively.
+The Company's loss ratio was affected by favorable development of approximately \$47 million on prior accident years' loss and loss adjustment expense reserves for the years ended December 31, 2023 and 2022, respectively.
+The favorable development in 2023 was primarily attributable to lower than estimated losses and loss adjustment expenses in the private passenger automobile and homeowners lines of insurance business, partially offset by unfavorable reserve development in the commercial property line of insurance business.
+The moderating inflationary trend in 2023 after the severe inflation in 2022 was a major contributor to the favorable reserve development in the private passenger automobile line of insurance business for 2023.
 The unfavorable development in 2022 was primarily attributable to higher than estimated losses and loss adjustment expenses in the automobile line of insurance business.
-Inflationary trends accelerated to their highest level in decades in 2022, which had a significant impact on the cost of automobile parts and labor as well as medical expenses for bodily injuries, and supply chain and labor shortage issues lengthened the time to repair vehicles.
-Bodily injury costs were also under pressure from social inflation.
-These factors were major contributors to the adverse reserve development in the automobile line of insurance business.
-The favorable development in 2021 was primarily attributable to lower than estimated losses and loss adjustment expenses in the homeowners and private passenger automobile lines of insurance business.
+Inflationary trends accelerated to their highest level in decades in 2022, contributing to the adverse reserve development in the automobile line of insurance business for 2022.

+The 2023 loss ratio was negatively impacted by a total of approximately \$247 million of catastrophe losses, excluding favorable development of approximately \$8 million on prior years' catastrophe losses, primarily due to rainstorms and hail in Texas and Oklahoma, winter storms and rainstorms in California, and the impact of Tropical Storm Hilary in California.
 The 2022 loss ratio was negatively impacted by a total of approximately \$101 million of catastrophe losses, excluding unfavorable development of approximately \$1 million on prior years' catastrophe losses, primarily due to the deep freeze of Winter Storm Elliott and other extreme weather events in Texas, Oklahoma and Georgia, winter storms in California, and the impact of Hurricane Ian in Florida.
-The 2021 loss ratio was negatively impacted by a total of approximately \$109 million of catastrophe losses, excluding favorable development of approximately \$5 million on prior years' catastrophe losses, primarily due to the deep freeze of Winter Storm Uri and other extreme weather events in Texas and Oklahoma, rainstorms, wildfires and winter storms in California, and the impact of Hurricane Ida in New Jersey and New York.